PLAY

 Optimization

-Prioritize CoQ10-rich foods: Consumption of CoQ10 positively affects LDL cholesterol. (source) CoQ10 increases fatty acid oxidation, thereby reducing levels of circulating lipids, including LDL. (source) Recommendation: Eat at least one serving of CoQ10-rich foods like organ meats, seafood and lentils daily.
+Prioritize CoQ10-rich foods.
+Consumption of CoQ10 positively affects LDL cholesterol.
+CoQ10 increases fatty acid oxidation, thereby reducing levels of circulating lipids, including LDL. (source, source)

 One serving examples: Liver (3 oz), Lentils (1 cup), Salmon (3 oz), Mackerel (3 oz)